 When networking via Ethernet, the inverter can be connected to the local network or the Internet.
-To do this, use one of the RJ45 connections in the connection panel.
+Use the RJ45 connection in the COM2 connection panel for this purpose.
 Computers, routers, switches and/or hubs or other devices can be connected to the network.

-Communication via LAN, Page 64
+Z Communication via LAN, Page 66